Cryptographic hash functions are widely used in many aspects of security, such as digital signatures and data integrity...

 This attack technique doesn't allow an attacker to generate a collision with an existing file.
 For example, it's not possible to use this method to generate a malicious executable file which matches the signature of an existing legitimate executable.
 However, it would be possible for an attacker to generate two executable files which have the same SHA-1 hash but perform different actions when they run.
 Once Google releases the code behind the attack, anyone will be able to create pairs of PDF files that hash to the same SHA-1 sum, with two distinct images and certain preconditions.

-This research certainly proves SHA-1 is broken, though finding collisions still requires a lot of computational effort.
+This research certainly proves SHA-1 is broken, though finding and generating collisions still requires a lot of computational effort.
 According to Google, computing the SHA-1 collision was one of the largest computations ever completed.
 Even so, security experts who have been advising moving away from SHA-1 for more than 10 years said it is even more urgent to migrate to safer alternatives, such as SHA-2 and SHA-3.
 The National Institute of Standards and Technology has said that SHA-2 is still "secure and suitable for general use," as it doesn't suffer from SHA-1's mathematical weaknesses, and along with the SHA-3 family of cryptographic hash algorithms, are now the only ones approved by NIST for digital signature generation.
 Although the SHA-2 family includes SHA-224, only the stronger SHA-256, SHA-384 and SHA-512 algorithms are allowed by the CA/Browser Forum's baseline requirements for the issuance and management of publicly trusted certificates.

 Some vendors and service providers have taken steps to address this attack.
 Google has already added protections to Gmail and Google Drive to detect files in which the collision technique has been used.
 Microsoft Research posted an open source library and command-line tool on GitHub for detecting cryptanalytic collision attacks against SHA-1 present in each file, while shattered.io includes a drag-and-drop tool for detecting files that have been crafted to produce a SHA-1 collision.